Making Use of Digital ResearchApply Now

 The course is directed by scholars from the Institute for the Study of Science, Technology and Innovation (ISSTI) a research network established in 2000 to bring together groups of academics and individual researchers involved in research, teaching and knowledge transfer on social and policy aspects of science, technology and innovation.

-Special guest lecturers: in addition we have confirmed a number of globally distinguished academics including Wendy Espeland (Northwestern), Rob Procter (University of Warwick), Noortje Marres (Goldsmiths, University of London).
+Guest lectures from globally distinguished academics are also offered, Most recently Wendy Espeland (Northwestern), Rob Procter (University of Warwick), Noortje Marres (Goldsmiths, University of London).

 "Having myself been involved in the development of doctoral training centre proposals, I am aware of the rapidly growing demand for technical skills in this area.
 This programme, with its focus on developing a critical understanding of digital research, fills what I believe is an important gap in current provision."
-(Professor Rob Procter, external assessor to Making Use of Digital Research)
+Professor Rob Procter, external assessor for Making Use of Digital Research

 Online learning is a way of studying for an internationally recognised University of Edinburgh postgraduate qualification without needing to visit the campus.
 Online learning is predominately aimed at those who wish to study for a postgraduate qualification alongside ongoing work or other commitments.

 High quality student experience is achieved through consistently and carefully designing learning materials and a pedagogical structure, ensured by the commitment of SSPS academic staff and the skills of a top quality instructional design team.